MichK1/SwiftExecutionTimer/README.md

 `ExecutionTimer` supports two time sources:
  - `.monotonic`: Based on system uptime in seconds.
  - `.cpuUtilizationTime`: Based on CPU time spent executing the current process (user mode only).
-More details can be found [here][getrusage].
+More details are available [here][getrusage].

 ### Example: Measuring Sorting Time